 Beginning a Journey Unlike any Other

-Despite losing the remaining two qualifiers, Madagascar were in their first Africa Cup of Nations.
-When the draw was completed on Apr.
-12, 2019, Madagascar learned who it would face: Guinea, Burundi and Nigeria.
+Despite losing the remaining two qualifiers, Madagascar was in their first Africa Cup of Nations.
+When the draw took place on Apr.
+12, 2019, Madagascar learned who it would face: Guinea, Burundi, and Nigeria.
 In preparation for the tournament, Madagascar struggled in its three games.
 That included a match on Jun.
 2, 2019 in Luxembourg.
 Despite trailing after only two minutes, Madagascar came back with goals from Voavy, Andriatsima, and Andriamatsinoro to lead 3-1.
-However, two injury time goals from the hosts saw the match finish 3-3.
+However, two injury-time goals from the hosts saw the match finish 3-3.

 Madagascar opened its campaign against Guinea, a nation it met during qualifying for the 2012 Africa Cup of Nations.
 In that first meeting on Mar.
 27, 2011, Yvan Rajoarimanana scored his first-ever goal.
 Madagascar was unable to hold onto the lead and drew 1-1 at home before losing 4-1 in the other match.
 In Alexandria, Madagascar trailed 1-0 at halftime in its first Africa Cup of Nations match; four minutes into the second half, history unfolded.
 Anicet Abel Andrianantenaina scored his only other goal during a 2018 FIFA World Cup qualifying match against the Central African Republic.
 Andriamahitsinoro found Andrianantenaina nearly the penalty, the latter heading in Madagascar's first Africa Cup of Nations goal.